A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: Three Degrees of Quarrel

 A quarrel can adversely affect a group's ability to cooperate effectively in different ways, depending on the {\em strength} of the quarrel.
 There are three intuitive ways to characterize the strength of a quarrel: as {\em weak}, {\em strong}, and {\em cataclysmic}.

-To understand these concepts note that monotonicity has a simple interpretation in voting games and in coalition games more generally: a group or coalition $T$ is at least as effective as its most effective sub-group.
-That is, if the votes of $U\subset T$ are sufficient to secure a {\sc yes}-outcome, then the votes of $T$ are also sufficient.
-Equivalently, if the sub-group $U$ is sufficient to secure a {\sc yes}-outcome, then a group $T$ is also sufficient if the members of $U$ simply work together to the exclusion of, or in isolation from, the members of $T\setminus U$.
-The question is what impact a quarrel between two members $i$ and $j$ has on the group $T$'s ability to secure a {\sc yes}-outcome.
-Assume that $i$ and $j$ have a reciprocal quarrel with each other in the group $T$.
-Then: \begin{itemize} \item A reciprocal weak quarrel renders $i$ and $j$ unable to function with each other. \item A reciprocal strong quarrel renders $i$ and $j$ unable to function with any member of $T$. \item A reciprocal cataclysmic quarrel renders every member of $T$ unable to function. \end{itemize}
+To understand these concepts note that monotonicity has a simple interpretation in voting games and in coalition games more generally: a group or coalition $S$ is at least as effective as its most effective sub-group.
+That is, if the votes of $T\subset S$ are sufficient to secure a {\sc yes}-outcome, then the votes of $S$ are also sufficient.
+Equivalently, if the sub-group $T$ is sufficient to secure a {\sc yes}-outcome, then a group $S$ is also sufficient if the members of $T$ simply work together to the exclusion of, or in isolation from, the members of $S\setminus T$.
+The question is what impact a quarrel between two members $i$ and $j$ has on the group $S$'s ability to secure a {\sc yes}-outcome.
+Assume that $i$ and $j$ have a reciprocal quarrel with each other in the group $S$.
+Then: \begin{itemize} \item A reciprocal weak quarrel renders $i$ and $j$ unable to function with each other. \item A reciprocal strong quarrel renders $i$ and $j$ unable to function with any member of $S$. \item A reciprocal cataclysmic quarrel renders every member of $S$ unable to function. \end{itemize}

-This gives us three degrees of quarrelling (or four degrees if we include the case in which there is no quarrel, where the quarrel is of {\em zero magnitude}).
+This gives us three degrees of quarrelling -- or four if we include no quarrelling, i.e., a quarrel of {\em zero magnitude}.
 We have already formalized the notion of a zero or non-quarrel (on the {\sc no} side) with $\neg$NQ .
 We now take up each of the three positive conceptions of quarrelling in turn.